giantswarm/giantnetes-terraform/docs/installation-guide-azure.md

 How to do that see [here](https://github.com/giantswarm/hive/#install-insecure-vault)

-When done make sure to update "TF_VAR_nodes_vault_token" in envs.sh with node token that was outputed by Ansible.
+When done make sure to update "TF_VAR_nodes_vault_token" in bootstrap.sh with node token that was outputed by Ansible.

 ### Stage: Kubernetes